-We hope that we can resolve any query or concern you raise about our use of your personal data whether it is in relation to this privacy notice, our handling of personal data in compliance with Privacy Shield Principles or any other privacy matter and therefore ask that you contact us in the first instance and we will work with our Data Protection Officer to resolve your issue.
+We hope that we can resolve any query or concern you raise about our collection or use of your personal data whether it is in relation to this privacy notice, our handling of personal data in compliance with Privacy Shield Principles or any other privacy matter and therefore ask that you contact us in the first instance and we will work with our Data Protection Officer to resolve your issue.

-If you’re not satisfied with our response, you can raise a complaint with the Supervisory Authority where you reside at any time or if you are dissatisfied with our response.
+If you’re not satisfied with our response, you can raise a complaint with your Supervisory Authority where you reside at any time or if you are dissatisfied with our response.
 Please see https://www.eudpr.com/supervisory-authorities.
 The ICO is the UK’s supervisory authority whose role is to enforce data protection laws. (https://ico.org.uk/)

 11. How and why we share your personal data

 We may share your personal data with the following organisations who are also required to keep your information confidential, safe and secure:

 - Third parties including professionals and subcontractors who provide, services and administrative support necessary to provide our website to you;

 - Where we are required to do so we will share your information with law enforcement agencies, judicial bodies, fraud prevention agencies, governmental entities, or regulatory bodies around the world;

 - Where required as part of any proposed sale, reorganisation, transfer, financial arrangement, asset disposal or other transaction relating to our business and/or business assets;

 12. Transferring personal data overseas

 We comply with the EU-U.S. Privacy Shield Framework (Privacy Shield) as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union and the United Kingdom to the United States in reliance on Privacy Shield.